Firefox: Licensing

-Branding and visual identity
+Logo and visual identity

 The Firefox icon is a trademark used to designate the official Mozilla build of the Firefox software and builds of official distribution partners.
 For this reason, software distributors who distribute modified versions of Firefox do not use the icon.

 Early Firebird and Phoenix releases of Firefox were considered to have reasonable visual designs but fell short when compared to many other professional software packages.
 In October 2003, professional interface designer Steven Garrity authored an article covering everything he considered to be wrong with Mozilla's visual identity.

 Shortly afterwards, the Mozilla Foundation invited Garrity to head up the new visual identity team.
 The release of Firefox 0.8 in February 2004 saw the introduction of the new branding efforts.
 Included were new icon designs by silverorange, a group of web developers with a long-standing relationship with Mozilla.
 The final renderings are by Jon Hicks, who had worked on Camino.
 The logo was later revised and updated, fixing several flaws found when it was enlarged.
 The animal shown in the logo is a stylized fox, although "firefox" is usually a common name for the red panda.
 The panda, according to Hicks, "didn't really conjure up the right imagery" and was not widely known.

 In 2017, Mozilla made a sleeker, newer design of the Firefox logo as part of the quantum update.

 In June 2019, Mozilla unveiled a revised Firefox logo, which was officially implemented on version 70.
 The new logo is part of an effort to build a brand system around Firefox and its complementary apps and services, which are now being promoted as a suite under the Firefox brand.

+In March 2026, Mozilla gave a name to the fox mascot, now named Kit.
+Kit now mostly appears independent from the globe and throughout Firefox's branding and the product itself, such as error screens and settings pages.
+Kit was designed to feel "like your companion for this internet era", referring mostly to the proliferation of AI content online.

+Alongside Kit, Firefox was given a new brand identity, with a new font and colors similar to the globe from the logo.